 Our largest source of operating cash is cash collection from sales of our products.
-Our primary uses of cash from operating activities are for increases in inventory purchases and increases in accounts receivable.
-In the last several years, we have generated negative cash flows from operating activities and have supplemented working capital requirements through net proceeds from the sales of membership interests/common stock and convertible notes and increases
+Our primary uses of cash from operating activities are for inventory purchases, and increases in accounts receivable.
+In the last several years, we have generated negative cash flows from operating activities and have supplemented working capital requirements through net proceeds from the sales of membership interests and convertible notes and incurrence indebtedness.